TheSoftwareFactory/DLearnHelsinki-backend/doc/backend_api/content/official_doc_API.md

 ### List of all groups in one specified class (DONE)

-This request allows you to retrieve a detailed list of all students in their respective groups, in one class
+This request allows you to retrieve a detailed list of all students in their respective groups from one class.
+Takes one query parameter ?all=BOOLEAN, where BOOLEAN is 'true' or 'false'.
+If value is false, returns the list containg only open groups with students.
+If the value is true, returns the list containg open groups with students and closed groups (without students, as there are no students in a closed group).
+Default value is false.

 ```endpoint
 GET teachers/{teacher_id}/classes/{class_id}/groups/